CD

 the most-recognized early country performer

-to record for the label and today is most remembered for his reputation as the "Singing
+to record for the label and today is most

-Cowboy", but when Autry recorded for Gennett,
+Cowboy," but when Autry recorded for Gennett,

 he frequently emulated Jimmie Rodgers’